Time Tracking: Are you GDPR compliant?

 1. Delete Data When It Is No Longer Required

 Companies should evaluate their data on a regular basis and remove any material that is no longer needed.
 It’s best to set these periods of retention at the beginning when you are scoping out the system and again, they should be detailed in your PIA.
+HMRC has requirements for record retention, make sure you’re detailing why you need to keep the data and for how long in your data protection policy.

 1. A Data Protection Officer (DPO) should be appointed.